-Now's the time for to explore those other sides of your child's personality.
+Now's the time to explore those other sides of your child's personality.
 Painting, drawing, building models, designing clothes or jewelry, learning an instrument, or making a scrapbook or collage of favorite photos are all great ways to get those creative juices flowing.
-Writing poetry or keeping a journal or blog can also help your child deal with difficult emotions.
-Even better, reading them back later on will be a reminder of how far your child has come.
+Writing poetry or keeping journals or a blog can help your child deal with difficult emotions — and rereading them when your child feels better will be a reminder of how far he or she has come.

 With a little help from you, your child's bedroom can become the coolest and comfiest space ever.
-Maybe you can turn a corner into a lounge, or the bed into a funky sofa, with fluffy pillows and a bolster.
+Maybe you can turn a corner into a lounge, or the bed into a funky sofa with fluffy pillows or a reading pillow with arms.
 Choose colors that make your child feel good and be sure to keep favorite music, books, and photos nearby to really make it special.